Call for Abstracts

 All abstracts will be reviewed (blinded) by at least three international referees.
 Reviewers will be selected by the organizing committee.
 All reviewers will be asked to sign a statement addressing the impartiality and fairness of their review and state that there are no conflicts of interest with the authors, the work, sponsorship, or subject matter.

-Abstracts which do not meet the focus of the topic or symposium category as requested by the authors will be reassigned to other symposia or category.
+Abstracts which do not meet the focus of the topic or symposium category as requested by the authors will be reassigned to other symposia or categories.

 Each reviewer will identify a score for each abstract.
 A score of 1 to 10 will be assigned, based upon the following criteria: (i) relevance of the proposed work to the field of biomaterials (research and education), (ii) clarity and scope of the study aim/hypothesis, (iii) quality and completeness of the methodology, (iv) integrity of the results and coherence of discussion, and (v) contribution to the biomaterials field and literature.

-Notification of acceptance or rejection will be sent to the submitting (corresponding) author by March 15, 2015.
+Notification of acceptance or rejection will be sent to the submitting (corresponding) author by March 15, 2023.
 Please note that only the corresponding author will receive mail concerning the abstract and is responsible for informing all co-authors of the status of the abstract.
-Authors whose abstracts have been accepted will receive instructions for the presentation of their abstract.
+Authors whose abstracts have been accepted will receive instructions for the presentation of their abstracts.